The Balcony (album)

 The Balcony is the debut studio album by Welsh indie rock band Catfish and the Bottlemen.
 It was released on 15 September 2014 in the United Kingdom by Island Records and 6 January 2015 in the United States by Communion Records.
 On 20 March 2015, The Balcony was awarded a Gold certification from the British Phonographic Industry.
 The album cover was designed by New York artist Tim Lahan who originally posted it to his Flickr account in 2009 and was subsequently contacted by the band.

-The Balcony has been nominated for the Welsh Music Prize 2014–15.
+The Balcony was nominated for the Welsh Music Prize 2014–15.
 As the band's second album The Ride was releasing, it was reported that The Balcony had sold 250,000 copies.
 In the United States, the album has sold 37,000 copies as of April 2016.
+In 2024, the band released a 10-year anniversary edition of the album, consisting of the album plus six bonus tracks.